TazinRahman1105050/JEM-Mapper/Test Input/README.md

 ./minia -in [input file] -kmer-size [kmer size] -out [prefix]

-To generate cotigs from Minia assembler, we have used kmer-size as 32
+To generate contigs from Minia assembler, we have used kmer-size as 32.

 Input long read files are generated using SimIt simulator